 They say count your blessings.
 I do that at every opportunity, on every occasion.
 Wired messages are the call of the day.
 Friends and relatives called, sent messages, used my wall on Facebook and even facebook stories to remember my special day.
 I remain grateful to you all.
 Next year I promise to cook a meal for the entire family, so my cooking game has to go up beyond Rogan Josh (link ) and Kosha Mangsho (link) It was awkward to cut the cake and Madhushree I decided rather we shoot the cake for the blog.
 Then all of us enjoyed the best chocolate cake together.
 I felt a sense of calmness within.
 I tried to capture and remember as many moments as possible, I had lost Baba 4 years back within 15 days of my birthday.
 Birthdays also at times, bring in memories that you don’t want to remember.

 Over to Madhushree:

 Over the years, I have baked enough chocolate cakes with numerous recipes to figure out which one works the best.
-I remember starting with a chocolate fudge cake, when I was 16.
+I remember starting with a chocolate fudge cake when I was 16.
 It was a recipe I had got from my then neighbour.
 Ma used to do a chocolate cake which was really nice too.
 Double chocolate mousse cake is more of a dessert than a cake.
-But recipe that I am going to share today, is my all time favourite.
+But the recipe that I am going to share today, is my all-time favourite.
 It works with or without frosting.
 I always favour buttercream over any other frosting.
-So this is a recipe of the best chocolate cake ever with chocolate buttercream.
+So this is a recipe for the best chocolate cake ever with chocolate buttercream.

 The best chocolate cake